 The primary outcome was a healthy baby, defined as a live, singleton baby born at term (between 37 and 42 completed weeks of gestation) with an appropriate weight for gestation (weight between 10th and 90th centile for that gestation based on standardised charts) after first embryo transfer following randomisation.

 A pregnancy test was carried out in all randomised women 2 weeks after embryo transfer.
-All women who had a positive pregnancy test underwent a transvaginal ultrasound scan, at 6 to 8 weeks of gestation in pregnancy to identify the presence of a gestational sac with a fetal heartbeat, signifying an ongoing pregnancy.
+All women who had a positive pregnancy test underwent a transvaginal ultrasound scan at 6 to 8 weeks of gestation in pregnancy to identify the presence of a gestational sac with a fetal heartbeat, signifying an ongoing pregnancy.

 The secondary outcomes included measures of maternal safety during IVF (OHSS): clinical effectiveness (live birth rate and clinical pregnancy rate), complications of pregnancy and delivery (miscarriage rate, gestational diabetes, hypertensive disorders of pregnancy, antepartum haemorrhage, preterm delivery, mode of delivery, low birth weight, high birth weight, small for gestational age, large for gestational age and congenital anomalies) and cost-effectiveness (incremental cost per healthy baby and per live birth).
 Detailed definitions of each are in the published protocol (Maheshwari et al., 2019).
 All outcomes are reported for first embryo transfer after randomisation.